semusings/spring-boot-docker-containerization/README.md

 { "givenName": "hurry"}
 ```

-### 2. Running exploded jar classpath in docker
+### Using classpath in exploded jar

-To create a docker image of spring boot application with an exploded jar classpath `Dockerfile`.
+Dockerfile to create a docker image of spring boot application with an exploded jar.

 ```dockerfile
 # Stage 0, "builder", extract fat jar